airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/onboarding.md

 ### **What is EleAPI?**

-EleAPI is a eleapi builder that can automate conversations and streamline the lead-generation process.
+EleAPI is a EleApi builder that can automate conversations and streamline the lead-generation process.
 Our suite of features is well-suited to various applications across businesses, and we hope you find just what you are looking for.

 ### Platform Navigation